tuyojr/simple-time-service/terraform/README.md

 In the [backend](./backend/) folder, we have all the files we would be using to provision the bucket and dynamodb as well.
 The state file for this would be managed locally, so take note of the output variables for the `bucket_name` and `dynamodb_table_name`.

-You need to run this part locally and for this, you'd use the [terraform.tfvars.examples](./backend/terraform.tfvars.example) file to create your variables.
+You need to keep the state file for this part locally, you'd also use the [terraform.tfvars.examples](./backend/terraform.tfvars.example) file to create your variables.
 Then you can now plan, **review** and apply.

 ```SHELL
 terraform plan